The purpose of this policy is to establish and communicate the Finance Team charter as set forth by the church’s Board of Elders.

 All Finance Team members are required to sign a church Nondisclosure Agreement at the beginning of each year of their term.
 These signed Nondisclosure Agreements are kept on file by the Executive Pastor.

 Finance Team members must have a strong background in financial management, accounting, business management, and/or other areas deemed by the Executive Pastor to be advantageous to the function and purpose of the Finance Team.

-In the absence of qualified candidates, member of the Board of Elders may serve as Finance Team members until suitable replacements are found.
+In the absence of qualified candidates, members of the Board of Elders may serve as Finance Team members until suitable replacements are found.